awbla/awbla-student-workflow/content/4-agisoftmetashape.md

 {:#editmesh}
 ### Step 8: Edit the mesh
 1. Double click Chunk 1 > double click on the model to center it within the screen
-1. Click the navigation icon and use the navigation ball to spin and flip the model so that the base is relatively flat to start
+1. Remove clay base and : click the navigation icon and use the navigation ball to spin and flip the model so that the base is relatively flat to start
 1. Click the Zoom in and Zoom out icons to make the model bigger or smaller within the screen
 1. Click the Selection icon > choose Rectangle selection
 1. Draw a rectangle around the base area you want to delete
-    - Try to be as careful as possible when deleting the eraser base from the model as you don’t want to remove too much of the object itself
+    - Try to be as careful as possible when deleting the clay/eraser base from the model as you don’t want to remove too much of the object itself
         - But don’t worry about perfection as Agisoft Metashape will use the images in the other chunk to reconstruct the base areas that have been removed
     - If you do end up highlighting an area you don’t want to delete, simply click in a blank area of the bounding box, then redraw your rectangle
+    - Ctrl+Z can also be used to undo a previous mistake
 1. Once you are happy with the shape and area you’ve highlighted, press Delete on your keyboard
 1. Click the navigation icon and use the navigation ball to spin and flip the model to the other side
 1. If you still need to delete some of the base, click the Selection icon > choose either Rectangle selection or Freeform selection